Six bombshells dropped during Kanye West's latest interview

 Elsewhere in the interview, West revealed that Drake said he’d never slept with Kim Kardashian

-“I had this conversation where Drake is like, ‘You know I never fucked Kim,’” he said around the 55:20 mark.
+“I had this conversation where Drake is like, ‘You know I never fucked Kim,’” he said.
 “But I was like, but you acted like you did. … The anticipation of something is what we live in.
 Now is the shortest moment of our life.
 The now that was just there is gone now.
 So you could be sitting there like, ‘Did he?
 Did he not?’
 That’s worse.”

 6. He called Jay-Z “very selfish”